 Composting is nature's way of recycling organic waste and enables a 'closed-loop' approach to producing a rich source of organic matter and nutrients for plants and crops.

-The facility, which was commissioned in June 2015, is a batch tunnel composting system supplied by GICOM Composting Systems BV of the Netherlands.
-GICOM’s proven technology is based on treating organic waste via a forced aerated floor that allows natural microbiological aerobic degradation of the waste to be performed under optimised conditions.
+The GICOM IVC tunnels pasteurise and condition organic waste via a forced aerated floor that allows natural microbiological aerobic degradation of the waste to be performed under optimised conditions.
 The degradation process is therefore faster than conventional composting and significantly less odorous.

-The system consists of a waste reception hall and eight enclosed concrete tunnels connected to two scrubbers and four bio-filters designed to effectively manage odours from the composting process.
-The IVC process, which lasts for approximately 7 to 10 days, ensures the efficient pasteurisation of the waste prior to a 6 week outdoor maturation process on the adjacent open windrow composting facility.
+Both facilities consist of a waste reception hall and eight enclosed concrete tunnels connected to a highly effective odour abatement system.
+The IVC process, which lasts for approximately 7 to 10 days, ensures the efficient pasteurisation of the waste prior to a 6 week outdoor maturation process.

-At the end of the process, the finished compost is screened and blended into different products depending on the end market.
+At the end of the process, the finished compost is screened into different grades depending on the end market.
 All Biowise compost based products are certified to BSI PAS 100 and Compost Quality Protocol standards for use in horticulture, agriculture, landscaping and land restoration.
 Please visit the Products section for more information.